 Without question one of my favourite films from director Guillermo del Toro (Hellboy, Pacific Rim, Crimson Peak), this strange story of a woman falling in love with an other-worldly fish creature really pushes the limits on both attractive visuals and storytelling.
 Combing outstanding some cinematography and great make-up effects alongside some memorable performances by Sally Hawkins and Doug Jones, with Michael Shannon also stepping-in as the menacing antagonist.
 For one truly incredible cinematic experience.

 Alongside the phenomenal cinematography by Dan Laustsen, which contains an enormous amount of beautiful shots throughout the narrative (with the dark blue colour palette also helping to add to the film’s visuals).
 In addition to this, the wonderful original score by Alexandre Desplat also adds another outstanding soundtrack to his already overflowing catalogue.
-As this beautiful (yet unusual) romantic score with an almost French-like tone, is very impactful in many moments throughout the film.
-In particular with the opening scene however, as the opening shot glides slowly through a flooded room set to the my personal favourite track of the film: ‘The Shape of Water’, preparing the viewer for the strange story that lies ahead.
+As this beautiful (yet unusual) romantic score with an almost French-like feel, is very impactful in many moments throughout the film.
+Particularly with the opening scene however, as the opening shot glides slowly through a flooded room set to the my personal favourite track of the film: ‘The Shape of Water,’ preparing the viewer for the strange story that lies ahead.

 As well as the marvellous cast, the writing throughout the film is also fantastic, as del Toro writes the script almost like poetry at points.
 Forming a romantic bond between the two main protagonists as the film progresses, alongside this the film has plenty of subtle commentary on the time-period, backing-up the film’s overall theme of the things that make us different, whether that be because we are deaf, blind, or possibly even some kind of weird fish-creature, which I personally found very compelling.

-I honestly believe ‘The Shape of Water’ may be one of my all-time favourite films, and definitely one of favourite modern films.
-As the relationship between the two protagonists and the journey they go on is memorizing from start-to-finish.
-Backed-up by some amazing cinematography, a great original score as well as the make-up and CG effects, the film is easily a 9/10 for me.
-Whilst perhaps not a film for everyone, it’s an extremely well-made film regardless.
+In conclusion, I honestly believe ‘The Shape of Water’ may be one of my all-time favourite films, and definitely one of favourite films of 2017.
+As the relationship between the two protagonists and the journey they go on is memorising from start-to-finish.
+Backed-up by some amazing cinematography, a great original score as well as the make-up and CG effects, whilst perhaps not a film for everyone, it is an extremely well-made film regardless.
+Final Rating: 9/10.